Presentation: Child with multiple café-au-lait macules

 - Familial progressive hyperpigmentation (FPH): Caused by a variant affecting the KITLG gene.
 FPH typically presents at birth or in early infancy with irregular patches of hyperpigmented skin, which increase in size and number with age.
 No systemic diseases are associated.

 - PTEN hamartoma tumour syndrome: Including Cowden syndrome and Bannayan-Riley-Ruvalcaba syndrome, this is a spectrum of conditions caused by variants affecting the PTEN gene.
 Children typically present with macrocephaly, mildly delayed motor milestones and characteristic skin findings.
 There is an increased risk of multiple cancers, typically from adulthood.
-For information about testing, see Clinical suspicion of PTEN hamartoma tumour syndrome.
+For information about testing, see Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome.

 What do you need to do?